DavideGianessi/rusty_tabluter/README.md

 ### Special case: `square_formation`

 When there are enough White pieces, the evaluation checks for a 2×2 “square” formation around the King (excluding the throne).
-If enabled by weights, it can clamp overly optimistic scores in some situations.
+If enabled by weights, it makes the white player attempt to get a draw by repetition while the king is safe in this fortress.

-## Why search + eval work well together

-- `src/search.rs` explores candidate lines deeper and deeper.
-- At leaves it calls `evaluate`.
-- Alpha-beta prunes branches that cannot affect the final decision.
-- The transposition table avoids recomputing positions and improves move ordering.

-In short: evaluation estimates position quality, and search uses that estimate to choose the best move under a time budget.